-- 1. Very large online platforms shall identify, analyse and assess, from the date of application referred to in the second subparagraph of Article 25(4), at least once a year thereafter, any significant systemic risks stemming from the functioning and use made of their services in the Union.
-The risk assessment shall be broken down per Member State in which services are offered and in the Union as a whole.
-This risk assessment shall be specific to their services and shall include the following systemic risks: - (a) the dissemination of illegal content through their services; - (b) any negative effects for the exercise of fundamental rights, including the rights to respect for private and family life, freedom of expression and information, freedom and pluralism of the media, the prohibition of discrimination and the rights of the child, as enshrined in Articles 7, 11, 21 and 24 of the Charter, as well as any other fundamental rights enshrined in the Charter that can be negatively affected by such risks now or in the future; - (c) intentional manipulation of their service, including by means of inauthentic use or automated exploitation of the service, with an actual or foreseeable systemic negative effects on the protection of public health, minors, civic discourse, or actual or foreseeable effects related to electoral processes and public security, including the risk of manipulation of their service by means of inauthentic use, deep fakes or automated exploitation of the service. - 2.
+1. Very large online platforms shall identify, analyse and assess, from the date of application referred to in the second subparagraph of Article 25(4), at least once a year thereafter, any significant systemic risks stemming from the functioning and use made of their services in the Union.
+This risk assessment shall be specific to their services and shall include the following systemic risks:

+- (a) the dissemination of illegal content through their services; - (b) any negative effects for the exercise of the fundamental rights to respect for private and family life, freedom of expression and information, the prohibition of discrimination and the rights of the child, as enshrined in Articles 7, 11, 21 and 24 of the Charter respectively; - (c) intentional manipulation of their service, including by means of inauthentic use or automated exploitation of the service, with an actual or foreseeable negative effect on the protection of public health, minors, civic discourse, or actual or foreseeable effects related to electoral processes and public security. - 2.
 When conducting risk assessments, very large online platforms shall take into account, in particular, how their content moderation systems, recommender systems and systems for selecting and displaying advertisement influence any of the systemic risks referred to in paragraph 1, including the potentially rapid and wide dissemination of illegal content and of information that is incompatible with their terms and conditions.

-Article 27 Mitigation of risks
+Mitigation of risks

-- 1. Very large online platforms shall put in place reasonable, proportionate and effective mitigation measures, tailored to cease, prevent and mitigate the specific systemic risks identified pursuant to Article 26.
-Such measures may include, where applicable: - (a) adapting content moderation or recommender systems, their decision-making processes, the features or functioning of their services, or their terms and conditions; - (a a) ensuring appropriate staffing to deal with notices and complaints;

-- (b) targeted measures aimed at limiting the display of advertisements in association with the service they provide; - (c) reinforcing the internal processes or supervision of any of their activities in particular as regards detection of systemic risk; - (d) initiating or adjusting cooperation with trusted flaggers in accordance with Article 19: - (e) initiating or adjusting cooperation with other online platforms through the codes of conduct and the crisis protocols referred to in Article 35 and 37 respectively. - 2.
-The Board, in cooperation with the Commission, shall publish comprehensive reports, once a year, which shall include the following: - (a) identification and assessment of the most prominent and recurrent systemic risks reported by very large online platforms or identified through other information sources, in particular those provided in compliance with Article 31 and 33; - (b) best practices for very large online platforms to cease, prevent and mitigate the systemic risks identified. - 3.
-The Commission, in cooperation with the Digital Services Coordinators, may issue general recommendations guidelines on the application of paragraph 1 in relation to specific risks, in particular to present best practices and recommend possible measures, having due regard to the possible consequences of the measures on fundamental rights enshrined in the Charter of all parties involved.
-When preparing those recommendations guidelines the Commission shall organise public consultations. - 3 a.
-The reports referred to in paragraph 2 shall be disseminated to the public and include standardised, open data describing the systemic risks, especially risks to fundamental rights.
+- 1. Very large online platforms shall put in place reasonable, proportionate and effective mitigation measures, tailored to the specific systemic risks identified pursuant to Article 26.
+Such measures may include, where applicable: - (a) adapting content moderation or recommender systems, their decision-making processes, the features or functioning of their services, or their terms and conditions; - (b) targeted measures aimed at limiting the display of advertisements in association with the service they provide; - (c) reinforcing the internal processes or supervision of any of their activities in particular as regards detection of systemic risk; - (d) initiating or adjusting cooperation with trusted flaggers in accordance with Article 19; - (e) initiating or adjusting cooperation with other online platforms through the codes of conduct and the crisis protocols referred to in Article 35 and 37 respectively. - 2.
+The Board, in cooperation with the Commission, shall publish comprehensive reports, once a year, which shall include the following: - (a) identification and assessment of the most prominent and recurrent systemic risks reported by very large online platforms or identified through other information sources, in particular those provided in compliance with Article 31 and 33; - (b) best practices for very large online platforms to mitigate the systemic risks identified. - 3.
+The Commission, in cooperation with the Digital Services Coordinators, may issue general guidelines on the application of paragraph 1 in relation to specific risks, in particular to present best practices and recommend possible measures, having due regard to the possible consequences of the measures on fundamental rights enshrined in the Charter of all parties involved.
+When preparing those guidelines the Commission shall organise public consultations.

-Article 28 Independent audit
+Independent audit